 Spousal Property Petitions

-A Spousal Property Petition consists of a state-specific form that describes the property in question and why it should pass to the surviving spouse.
-If a written agreement or supporting will exists, it must be copied and attached to the filled-out form.
-A local clerk will file these documents and give you a hearing date.
-At the hearing, a judge will grant or deny the petition.
+A Spousal Property Petitions is a state-specific form that identifies the property in dispute and explains why it should get given to the surviving spouse.
+If you have a formal agreement or a supporting will, you must copy it and attach it to the completed form.
+This paperwork will get filed, and a local clerk will give you a hearing date.
+A judge will grant or deny the petition at the hearing.

-The process is quite simple, but it is essential not to miss the finer details.
-You must notify specific people before the hearing occurs and other documents to fill out (such as Form DE-226, California).
-When the property passes onto you, there are further considerations to heed, such as whether you inherit your spouse’s debts as well.
-These are best left answered by a legal or estate planning professional.
+The procedure is straightforward, but it is critical not to overlook the finer points.
+Before the hearing, you must notify particular people and complete further paperwork (Form DE-226, California).
+There are other considerations to be made when the property goes to you, such as whether you inherit your spouse's debts.
+These questions are best left to a legal or estate planning specialist to answer.

 We Get REsults